➤ by Oma Gerhild Fulson

 What I find so humorous about this is, that my Mutti loved to make potato salad.
 We all loved potato salad.

-AND, we only knew the mayo type.
-AND, we only knew of the cold type.
+AND, we only knew the mayonnaise type.
+AND, we only knew of the cold type, like this one here ...

-Never, ever, did we eat our salad hot or warm.
+Never, ever, did we eat our potato salad hot or warm.
 It was lovely cold from the fridge, where it needs to stay because of the mayo.

 Now, though, I've learned different.
-I really enjoy the salad warm; somehow the flavours just seem to come through better.
+I really enjoy the salad warm; somehow the flavors just seem to come through better.
 So I let the salad warm a bit to room temperature to serve.

 * * * * *